luksen/snot/README.md

 `-r or --raw` Don't remove markup.

+`-v or --version` Print version information and exit.

 ## Format

 Snot allows you to define the output string on the command line.
 The following